ArtiPedia/blog-v3/_posts/2017-03-15-speed-up-jekyll-build.md

 permalink: /jekyll-build-speed/
 ---

 Jekyll build speed is an important aspect in my blog because, after publishing some 20 articles, Jekyll used to take around 30 seconds to build this website!
-That was more than the what it takes to make an omelette.
+That is more than what it takes to make an omelette.
+Build time started to grow gradually as and when I started adding new features and I got really fed up once it reached 8 minutes!

 Jekyll is super fast when it comes to sites with a few pages.
 It tends to slow down when the number of files increases and when complex Liquid conditions are executed frequently.
-The files usually cause this delay are posts, images etc..
+The files usually cause this delay are posts, images, collections etc..

 * Do not remove this line (it will not be displayed) {:toc}